DestinationHome/Destination-Home-Online/README.md

 ![NPIA00005_screenshot_2022_05_23_12_18_22](https://user-images.githubusercontent.com/67494727/169914462-a9a0afb6-9f39-4f5e-be54-4e5967985650.png)

 **PlayStation®Home** is a 3D social gaming community that allows **PLAYSTATION®3** users to meet, chat, plan, and launch into games together.
-You can create your own custom avatar, decorate your personal apartment, play mini-games, shop, watch videos, attend special events, and much more - it's all part of PlayStation®Home.
+You can create your own custom avatar, decorate your personal apartment, play mini-games, shop, watch videos, attend special events, and much more - it's all part of **PlayStation®Home**.

 # Multilingual Support for this write-up | WIP 🚧:

  ![NPIA00005_screenshot_2022_03_20_18_47_40](https://user-images.githubusercontent.com/67494727/168452608-85bec567-b692-4086-a731-80d04503042c.png)

-- To view this README page in other languages here are the following supported languages that have been translated by our extraordinary contributors/moderation team:
+- To view this **README** page in other languages here are the following supported languages that have been translated by our extraordinary contributors/moderation team:

   - [Dutch](https://github.com/DestinationHome/Destination-Home-Online-Dutch)  | Special thanks to **Tymek** for this translation contribution.
-  - [French](https://github.com/DestinationHome/Destination-Home-Online-French)  | Special thanks to [**Marion**](https://twitter.com/Marion4GF) & [TreezZ#8905](https://discordapp.com/users/605516950054895633) for this translation contribution.
+  - [French](https://github.com/DestinationHome/Destination-Home-Online-French)  | Special thanks to [**Marion**](https://twitter.com/Marion4GF) & [**TreezZ#8905**](https://discordapp.com/users/605516950054895633) for this translation contribution.
-   - [Italian](https://github.com/DestinationHome/Destination-Home-Online-Italy)  | Special thanks to [Sidereus](https://twitter.com/__Sidereus__) for this translation contribution.
+   - [Italian](https://github.com/DestinationHome/Destination-Home-Online-Italy)  | Special thanks to [**Sidereus**](https://twitter.com/__Sidereus__) for this translation contribution.
    - [Japanese](https://github.com/DestinationHome/Destination-Home-Online-Japan)  | Special thanks to [**piyo**](https://twitter.com/piyopiy80151704) for this translation contribution.

- ℹ️ | For users who want to translate this README page in order to support our ever-developing community you can contact me via [Twitter](https://twitter.com/NagatoRevenge) for more information!
+ ℹ️ | For users who want to translate this **README** page in order to support our ever-developing community you can contact me via [Twitter](https://twitter.com/NagatoRevenge) for more information!
 :---: | :---

 # Brief Synopsis:

-Welcome to the official guide on how users can re-experience [PlayStation®Home](https://en.wikipedia.org/wiki/PlayStation_Home) online on the original PS3 &amp; [RPCS3](https://rpcs3.net/).
-To stay up to date on the project please follow our Discussions page on our [Github](https://github.com/DestinationHome/Destination-Home-Online/discussions), as our Community Manager [**Figment**](https://github.com/PSHFigment) will post the latest news in regards to new Home updates.
+Welcome to the official guide on how users can re-experience [**PlayStation®Home**](https://en.wikipedia.org/wiki/PlayStation_Home) online on the original PS3 &amp; [RPCS3](https://rpcs3.net/).
+To stay up to date on the project please follow our Discussions page on our [**Github**](https://github.com/DestinationHome/Destination-Home-Online/discussions), as our Community Manager [**Figment**](https://github.com/PSHFigment) will post the latest news in regards to new Home updates.
 For all things related to **PlayStation®Home**, we have created a comprehensive composition [Wiki system](https://github.com/DestinationHome/Destination-Home-Online/wiki) for this repo, to document how users can access our services.

 ![Destination Home Online Official Wiki](https://user-images.githubusercontent.com/67494727/167228438-dc27564a-05d6-49ae-814a-936b6708f863.png)